Variational description of uniform Lyapunov exponents via adapted metrics on exterior products

 \section{Introduction}

-This work is devoted to the study of linear cocycles in Hilbert spaces and their uniform Lyapunov exponents which are concerned with the uniform growth of volumes under the action of cocycle mappings.
-In applications, the main interest in such quantities is associated with the related concept of (uniform) Lyapunov dimension and the cases when the cocycle is given by the linearization of a semiflow (or a nonlinear cocycle) over an invariant set.
-It is well-known that in such a context the Lyapunov dimension provides an upper bound for the fractal dimension of the invariant set (or its fibers) (see V.V.~Chepyzhov and A.A.~Iliyn \cite{ChepyzhovIlyin2004} for semiflows; N.V.~Kuznetsov and V.~Reitmann \cite{KuzReit2020} for cocycles generated by ODEs).
-Moreover, such bounds, under proper conditions, prevent certain high-dimensional invariant structures to exist (see M.Y.~Li and J.S.~Muldowney \cite{LiMuldowney1995LowBounds}; R.A.~Smith \cite{Smith1986HD}) and allows to embed the invariant subset into a finite-dimensional space (see J.C.~Robinson \cite{RobinsonBook2011}; S.~Zelik \cite{ZelikAttractors2022}).
-However, the Lyapunov dimension usually reflects not any purely geometric dimensions of the invariant set, but rather their possible expansions under perturbations and bifurcations of the system.
-Moreover, such a quantity is upper semicontinuous w.r.t. perturbations of the cocycle (see Appendix \ref{SEC: UpperSemiContLyapDim}), which makes it more convenient for global analysis providing a tool to control the purely geometric dimensions.
+This work is devoted to the study of linear cocycles in Hilbert spaces and their uniform Lyapunov exponents, which are concerned with the uniform growth of volumes under the action of cocycle mappings.
+In applications, the primary interest in these quantities is related to the concept of the (uniform) Lyapunov dimension and cases where the cocycle is given by the linearization of a semiflow (or nonlinear cocycle) over an invariant set.
+In this setting, the Lyapunov dimension bounds from above the fractal dimension of the invariant set (or its fibers), see \cite{ChepyzhovIlyin2004, KuzReit2020}.
+Moreover, under appropriate conditions, such bounds prevent the existence of certain high-dimensional invariant structures in the system \cite{LiMuldowney1995LowBounds, Smith1986HD} and allows to embed the invariant subset into a finite-dimensional space \cite{RobinsonBook2011, ZelikAttractors2022}.
+However, the Lyapunov dimension usually reflects not any purely geometric dimensions of the invariant set, but rather their possible expansions under perturbations and bifurcations of the system, see \cite{TuraevZelik2003} for an illustrative example.
+Furthermore, as such a quantity is upper semicontinuous with respect to perturbations of the cocycle (see Appendix \ref{SEC: UpperSemiContLyapDim}), it is more convenient for global analysis, providing a tool to control the purely geometric dimensions.